putoze/QR-CORDIC/RTL/TEST/README.md

 3.output value only can pass while out_valid is high, and TESTBED will check your out data in successive 8 clk, simularly start from column 8, for example, whlle out_valid is hign, the first cycle will check your first out data equal to $[X_{81} X_{82} X_{83} X_{84}]$ or not, if fail, it will show fail task.
 After 8 clk, your out_valid should pull down.

+## Some way you can improve my code

+1. Use stack and pipelne reg instead of array reg(in my code called in_reg)
+2. We only need to care about GG output data, other data can keep in stack first.
+Because GG will use GR output again.
+3. Output data can keep into SRAM rather than register.